sybaik1/CodeComplex/README.md

 ### Annotation Process

 ![Annotation Overview](figures/Annotation_Overview.png)
-The annotation process was conducted by a team of three experts with over ten years of experience.
+To ensure high quality and accurate labeling of the complexity classes, the annotation process was conducted by a team of three experts with over five years of experience with programming and algorithm design.
-Independent annotations were followed by cross-validation to ensure consistency.
+Each annotator independently labeled the time complexity of the codes to avoid bias and improve reliability.

+Problems were chosen based on their relevance to one of the seven predefined complexity classes.
+Then correct code solutions that passed all test cases (including hidden ones) were considered.
+* Incorrect or incomplete solutions were filtered out.
+The solution codes were then annotated following the provided [guidelines](#annotator-guideline).

+Cases of disagreement were resolved through discussions among the annotators.
+Annotators shared their reasoning and reached a consensus.
+After reaching consensus, a final review of all annotations was conducted to ensure that the dataset met high-quality standards.
+Edge cases were revisited for thorough validation, and any ambiguities were resolved.

+This meticulous process helped in building a reliable dataset that accurately represents the time complexity of a diverse set of codes, making it a valuable resource for evaluating LLMs.

-### Hierachy Complexity Score (HC-score)
+### Hierarchy Complexity Score (HC-score)

 HC-Score penalizes predictions based on their deviation from correct complexity classes.
 It is calculated as follows: